ErenHncr/vue-quiz-app/README.md

 > Made with **VueJS**

-This is an simple one page Vue Quiz Application.
-You can integrate it anywhere in your VueJS application.
-It has a simple time with loading animations.
+This is an one page Vue Quiz Application.

 ## <a href="https://vuejs-quizapp.netlify.app" target="blank">Live Demo</a>